NapoleonWils0n/cerberus/freebsd/freebsd-jails.md

 zfs create -o mountpoint=/usr/local/jails zroot/jails
 ```

-create a dataset for the thinjails and release
+create a dataset for the thinjails and the name of the release you are going to download

 ```
 zfs create -p zroot/jails/thinjails